National Professional Qualification

 NPQLT participants will attend 3 face-to-face events via the blended delivery model.
-Our nationwide partnership delivery network allows us to bring face-to-face training to a school near you and facilitated by local school leaders.
+Our nationwide partnership delivery network allows us to bring face-to-face training to a school near, facilitated by local school leaders.

 Participants access online learning and support via our virtual learning environment (VLE) Canvas.
 Through Canvas, participants are able to engage with learning communities of peers and access multimedia content.
 They can also access research and expert school-led practice aligned to the curriculum content for the qualification and receive high-quality feedback from experienced online mentors and in-school coaches.

 The leadership mentor is a participant’s main point of contact for the duration of the NPQLT.
 Their role is to support a participant's progress and development through the programme.
 They will respond to practice task activities completed for each online course and provide challenge and feedback on each of the formative assessment tasks following their completion.
 At the end of the programme, in conjunction with their mentor and in-school performance coach, participants will evaluate the impact of the programme on their leadership development and the benefits to their school.

 The in-school performance coach, nominated by the participant’s school, will offer support, guidance and challenge to a participant through six planned coaching sessions.
 They will provide feedback following their completion of formative assessment tasks and monitor and support participant progress through the programme.
 At the end of the programme, in conjunction with their mentor and in-school performance coach, participants will evaluate the impact of the programme on their leadership development and the benefits to their school.
 See the In-School Performance Coach guide for more information.